jmjatlanta/bitshares-core-wiki/Plasma---Wallet-API.md

 wallet.getState()
 ```

 This method is used to update the wallet state.
-If the wallet is configured to keep synchronized with the remote wallet then it will perform the following steps to ensure that two clients to attempt to modify the state at the same time:
+If the wallet is configured to keep synchronized with the remote wallet then the server will refer to a copy of the wallets revision history to ensure that no version be overwritten which would cause this API call to "fail."
+After successfully storing the state on the server, save the state to local memory, and optionally disk.
-1. fetch the current wallet from the server
-2. verify that the local wallet state is the same as the remote server or "fail" by throwing execption
-3. store the new value on the server on the condition that the server's current state equals the prior state.
-This verification will have to be performed on the server where it can do an atomic update.
-The call to the server should fail if the state has been changed by another client.
-4. after successfully storing the state on the server, save the state to local memory, and optionally disk.
 ```
 wallet.setState( state )
 ```